epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-09-jekyll-post-archives-without-plugin.markdown

 You can make your own custom archives, that is more suitable for your project.

-Here is my custom liquid archives script that you can modify for your own.
+This archive column come from
+my custom liquid archives script, not just another auto widget as usual at another platform.

 * Archives by Year

 * Archives by Month

-* Sidebar Archives
+* Sidebar Archive Column

 * Navigation Menu: Using YAML Data.

+You can modify it for your own.

 -- -- --